HawkeyeReport - Inside the rankings on Iowa's Class of 2023

 Inside the rankings on Iowa's Class of 2023

-With a new Rivals250 out, it is time to go back inside the rankings and break down how each recruit for Iowa factors into the team total on Rivals.com.
+With a couple changes on the commitment list, it is time to go back inside the rankings and break down how each recruit for Iowa factors into the team total on Rivals.com.

 To basically explain it, players are assigned a set number of points based on their Rivals Rating (RR).
 A 6.1-ranked prospect receives 150 points, a 6.0-ranked prospect receives 135, a 5.9 ranked prospects receives 120, and so on down the line in increments of 15.